+Text description provided by the architects.
 Our primary objective was to design a restaurant with an elegant yet comfortable atmosphere that feels both contemporary and classic.
 This approach was born out of a close collaboration with the client, and in many ways arose from a set of furniture the client had previously purchased for the space.
 Because the chairs have such a distinctive appearance, we choose to design the restaurant harmoniously around the chairsthemselves, rather than impose a new but conflictingstyle.

 The most engaging aspect of this project for us, as architects, was working in an unfamiliar land where approaches to construction varied so greatly from our own.
 It became apparent early on that communication would be the largest obstacle during this design/build project.
 In order to construct the project as quickly and cleanly as possible we produced axonometric shop drawings and phasing diagrams.

 These project instruments were incredibly useful in a place where most subcontractors never use drawings and are unfamiliar with reading plans and sections.
 And they were absolutely essential while coordinatingthe complex areas of the design, which often involved multiple subcontractors.